taupata with leaves polished like green leather

 - Not Threatened

 To see a taupata is to see a tree of the edge.
-It grows where the land meets the sea, where the spray flies and the wind howls.
-Its leaves shine in the sun, its branches bend in the gale.
+It grows where the land meets the sea.
+Where the spray flies and the wind howls.
+Its leaves shine in the sun.
+Its branches bend in the gale.
 It has been here for millennia.
 It will be here as long as the coast remains.

-The name taupata means growing near the sea (tau = to settle, pata = sea spray).
-The tree is a symbol of the coast, of the places where the land ends and the ocean begins.
+The name taupata means growing near the sea.
+Tau means to settle.
+Pata means sea spray.
+The tree is a symbol of the coast.
+Of the places where the land ends and the ocean begins.

 It has been here for thousands of years.
 It will be here when the wind stops blowing.
 Which is never.